rokbenko/ai-playground/langgraph-tutorials/4-TUI_LangGraph_agent_PostgreSQL_memory_pgvector/README.md

 > [!NOTE]
 > There were multiple conversations before that.
 It might have been chat #34 or #48, as the Python script was tested extensively before running the final version.
 >
-> At the time the chat below was run, there were dozens of messages stored in PostgreSQL, but PostgreSQL returned the top 5 most similar messages, as seen below.
+> At the time the chat below was run, there were dozens of messages stored in PostgreSQL, but PostgreSQL returned the top 5 most similar past messages with the highest cosine similarity to the latest user's question, as seen below.

 > User:<br>
 > What's my name?<br>
 >
 > ============================================================
 >
 > Similarity search results:<br>
-> The following messages are the top 5 most similar to the user's question:<br>
+> Here are the top 5 most similar past messages with the highest cosine similarity to the latest user's question:<br>
-> Message #1: Based on our conversation, you mentioned earlier that your name is Bob.<br>
+> Message #1 (cosine similarity = 1.00): What's my name?<br>
-> Message #2: Based on our previous conversation, you mentioned that you live in San Francisco.<br>
+> Message #2 (cosine similarity = 0.87): You can tell me what's my name.<br>
-> Message #3: Based on our previous conversation, you mentioned that you live in San Francisco, Bob.<br>
+> Message #3 (cosine similarity = 0.87): I'm unable to determine your name from the provided conversation.
+The phrase "What's my name?" is repeated multiple times, but it does not provide any information about your actual name.
+If you would like me to know your name, please share it with me.<br>
-> Message #4: Based on our previous conversation, you mentioned that your name is Bob.<br>
+> Message #4 (cosine similarity = 0.82): Your name is Bob.<br>
-> Message #5: Based on the conversation, you live in San Francisco.
+> Message #5 (cosine similarity = 0.82): You didn't mention your name in the conversation.
+Could you please tell me your name?
 >
 > Messages passed to the LangGraph agent:<br>
 > The system message:<br>
 > -----------------------<br>
 > To answer the user's question, use this information which is part of the past conversation as a context:<br>
-> Based on our conversation, you mentioned earlier that your name is Bob.<br>
+> - What's my name?<br>
-> Based on our previous conversation, you mentioned that you live in San Francisco.<br>
+> - You can tell me what's my name.<br>
-> Based on our previous conversation, you mentioned that you live in San Francisco, Bob.<br>
+> - I'm unable to determine your name from the provided conversation.
+The phrase "What's my name?" is repeated multiple times, but it does not provide any information about your actual name.
+If you would like me to know your name, please share it with me.<br>
-> Based on our previous conversation, you mentioned that your name is Bob.<br>
+> - Your name is Bob.<br>
-> Based on the conversation, you live in San Francisco.
+> - You didn't mention your name in the conversation.
+Could you please tell me your name?
 >
 > The human message:<br>
 > -----------------------<br>